Celtics vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 Additional Heat Insights & Trends

-- Miami has gone 7-3 over its past 10 games, with a 7-3 record against the spread during that span.
+- Miami has gone 6-4 in its last 10 games, with a 6-4 record against the spread in that span.

-- Six of the Heat's last 10 contests have gone over the total.
+- The Heat have gone over the total in six of their last 10 outings.

 - Miami is 17-17 against the spread and 26-8 overall when it scores more than 111.4 points.